 When translated into English, “tres leches” means “tree milk.”
 This decadent Mexican dessert got its name from the fact that this cake is drizzled with up to three different milk types: heavy whipping cream, sweetened condensed milk, as well as evaporated milk.

 From the description above, you’re probably guessing that this Mexican dessert is incredibly sweet – and you’re right.
 Tres leches cake is indeed mind-blowingly sweet and fluffy, so proceed at your own caution – I’m not taking any responsibility if you get addicted to this dessert.

-Whether you’re using this Mexican corn cake as a side dish for your favorite Mexican side dish or as a dessert, there’s no denying how delicious this treat is.
+Whether you’re using this Mexican corn cake as your favorite Mexican complement food or as a dessert, there’s no denying how delicious this treat is.
 Aside from its prominent corn flavor, this scrumptious Mexican dessert has a distinctly sweet flavor as well as a moist texture.